Professor Giampaolo Viglia

 I obtained my first PhD in Applied Statistics for Business from the University of Turin (Italy, 2012).
 I have then moved to Spain and got a second PhD in Marketing from the University Pompeu Fabra (2015).

-After working as a Senior Lecturer at Bournemouth University (UK), I was appointed as a Reader at the University of Portsmouth in 2017 and became the Research Lead for the Marketing Subject Group.
+After working as a Senior Lecturer at Bournemouth University (UK), I was initially appointed as a Reader at the University of Portsmouth in 2017 and became a Professor and the Research Lead for the Marketing Subject Group thereafter.

 Currently, the Marketing group has 50 outputs of either world leading or internationally excellent quality (4 or 3 ABS), with a jump of 13 positions in rankings (The Complete University Guide) since 2016.